 All the major banks have business plan templates on their websites; however every business has different requirements and will vary depending on the type of operation and the return that you hope to realise.

 Register with AccountingWEB for free and log in to read the full article, which gives more guidance on what to include in a business plan for a small or start-up business in these sections:

 7. Financial forecasts

 Tools: Pros and cons

-Tools and techniques for building business plans will be covered in a later article in this business planning series sponsored by Exact.
+This article forms part of a comprehensive Business planning series sponsored by Exact.
 For further advice on constructing a compelling business plan, also see: